1Password SCIM Bridge

 2.2: Upload the app manifest

-1. Choose the Settings tab on the app page, then scroll down and choose Edit beside App Spec.
+1. Select the Settings tab on the app page, then scroll down, then select Edit beside App Spec.

-2. Choose Upload File, then select the op-scim-bridge.yaml file you downloaded earlier.
+2. Select Upload File, then select the op-scim-bridge.yaml file you downloaded earlier.

-3. Choose Replace, then wait a moment for the SCIM bridge to deploy.
+3. Select Replace, then wait a moment for the SCIM bridge to deploy.

 Step 3: Configure and deploy your SCIM bridge

-1. After you see the “deployment went live” message at the top of the page, choose op-scim-bridge from the Components list, then scroll down and choose Edit beside Environment Variables.
+1. After you see the “deployment went live” message at the top of the page, select op-scim-bridge from the Components list, then scroll down, then select Edit beside Environment Variables.

-2. Choose beside OP_SESSION to remove it.
+2. Select the trash beside OP_SESSION to remove it.
 You’ll upload your own in a moment.

 3. Open a terminal window on your computer, then get the Base64 encoded contents of your scimsession file: